AKloc/BookNotes/Deep Work.md

 **Main Takeaways**
 - "Shallow": Easy, repeatable, anyone can do it.
 Ex: checking email.
 Opening Facebook.
 Searching the internet.
 Manually tooling around in spreadsheets for hours at a time.
 - "Deep": Requires sustained concentration.
 Ex: writing a novel.
 Putting complex automation behind those same spreadsheets.
-- Thrust of the book is that today's work environment is full of shallow distractions / shallow work
+- Thrust of the book is that today's work environment is full of shallow distractions / shallow work while, at the same time, deep work is becoming increasingly valuable.
+Understanding this can give you a huge competitive edge and more importantly, help live a more fulfilling life.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?